BaohaoLiao/SAGE/README.md

 <img alt="logo" src="assets/overview.png" width="500">
 </div>

-When an LLM can’t sample any correct trajectory for a hard prompt, the LLM self-generates hint from the reference solution of the prompt.
+When an LLM can’t sample any correct trajectory for a hard prompt, the LLM self-generates a hint from the reference solution for the prompt.
 The hint is then used together with the difficult prompt as input to the LLM, avoiding advantage collapse and ensuring the sampling of correct trajectories to update the policy model.

 <div align="center">
 <img alt="logo" src="assets/prompt_usage.png" width="400">
 </div>
-Without hint, some hard prompts are never used for GRPO, while SAGE increase the prompt usage rate, increaseing by 10% for the weaker LLM
+Without a hint, some hard prompts are never used for GRPO, while SAGE increases the prompt usage rate by 10% for the weaker LLM.

 <div align="center">
 <img alt="logo" src="assets/results.png" width="800">